proteanblank/generative_art/ppy_terminal/README.md

 The main steps are:
 * Download jdk-8u202-macosx-x64.dmg and install it (must be this version) - [Download link](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html)
 * Download the standalone version of Processing.py - [Download link](http://py.processing.org/processing.py-macosx.tgz)
-* Put `processing-py.jar` in ppy_terminal/exec/
+* Unzip and move `processing-py.jar` to ppy_terminal/exec/
-* Write a basic Python sketch
+* Write a Python Processing sketch and run it
-* Run the sketch

 ## Running

 As the [tutorial above](https://py.processing.org/tutorials/command-line/) states, you need to call the processing-py.jar file to run your sketches.
-Once the processing-py.jar lives somewhere (I prefer the exec dir) a sketch can be run like below.
-Note that you'll have to change the path to processing-py.jar to suite your setup:
+Note that you'll have to change the path to processing-py.jar to suit your setup.
+Once the processing-py.jar lives somewhere (I prefer the exec dir) a sketch can be run like below:

 ```
 java -jar ~/github.com/generative_art/ppy_terminal/exec/processing-py.jar my_sketch.py